RareSkills/blog/circom-tutorial/circom-tutorial.md

 component main {public [c]} = Multiply();
 ```

-Circom does not require an output signal to exist, as that is merely syntatic sugar for a public input.
+Circom does not require an output signal to exist, as that is merely syntactic sugar for a public input.
 Remember, an "input" is merely an entry to the witness vector, so everything is an input from a zero knowledge proof perspective.
 In the above example, there is no output signal, but this is a perfectly valid circuit with proper constraints.

 ## Wiring templates together
-Circom templates are reusable and composeable as the following example illustrates.
+Circom templates are reusable and composable as the following example illustrates.
 Here, Square is a template used by SumOfSquares.
 Note how inputs a and b are "wired" to the component `Square()`.

 ```javascript
 pragma circom 2.1.6;